 Nothing but net! 🏀 pic.twitter.com/R0EGLlIzyQ

 — Football on BT Sport (@btsportfootball) February 6, 2022

 The 2021 winner has carried his form over into this campaign – as we all knew he would.

-After recording 41 Bundesliga goals for Bayern Munich last year, beating Gerd Muller’s long-standing club record, Lewandowski has scored 16 goals in 14 league appearances to date in 2021-22 and could yet go on to break his own record.
+After recording 41 Bundesliga goals for Bayern Munich last year, beating Gerd Muller’s long-standing club record, Lewandowski scored 35 goals in 34 league appearances in 2021-22 and isn’t showing any signs of slowing down.

 The Poland international has now been the Bundesliga’s top scorer for five consecutive seasons but reportedly wants a new challenge and has been linked with a move to Barcelona.

 La Liga defenders will be praying that Bayern are able to change his mind.